SRvSaha/CoWinVaccineSlotFinder/README.md

 - [ ] Integration of Notification Engine with Telegram Bot
 - [ ] Integration of Notification Engine with Mail Service
 - [ ] Integration of Notification Engine with Mobile Push notification example by using IFTTT Service
-- [ ] Telemerry Metadata of Booking for Updating Statistics to see how the App is helping others.
+- [ ] Telemetry Metadata of Booking for Updating Statistics to see how the App is helping others.
 No Personal Information to be taken.
+- [ ] Debug Mode to be Developed to trace any bug/issue reported in User's Machine while running the Application

 ## Technical Details